Strong $(\delta,n)$-complements for semi-stable morphisms: Applications

 Now, we turn to prove the existence of $\Omega$.
 Let $H$ be a general hyperplane section on $Z$ and $G \coloneqq f^*H$.
 Denote by $g\colon G\rightarrow H$ the induced morphism.
-Write $(K_G+B_G+M_G)=(K_X+B+M)|_G$, and let $K_H+B_H+M_H$ be the generalized pair obtained by the generalized canonical bundle formula for the morphism $g$ and $K_G+B_G+M_G$.
-Observe that $K_G+B_G+M_G\sim_{\qq,H} 0$ and $G$ is of Fano type over an open set of $H$.
+Write $(K_G+B_G+M_G)=(K_X+B+G+M)|_G$, and let $K_H+B_H+M_H$ be the generalized pair obtained by the generalized canonical bundle formula for the morphism $g$ and $K_G+B_G+M_G$.
+Observe that $K_G+B_G+M_G\sim_{\qq,H} 0$ and $G$ is of Fano-type over an open set of $H$.
 Let $D$ be a prime divisor on $Z$, and let $C$ be a component of $D\cap H$.
-Let $t$ be the generalized log canonical threshold of $f^* D$ with respect to $(X,B+M)$.
-Hence, by generalized inversion of adjunction~\cite[Theorem 1.6]{Fil18}, we have that $t$ is the log canonical threshold of $g^* C$ with respect to $(G,B_G+M_G)$.
+Let $t$ be the generalized log canonical threshold of $f^* D$ with respect to $(X,B+M)$ over the generic point of $D$.
+By generalized divisorial inversion of adjunction, we have that $t$ is the log canonical threshold of $g^* C$ with respect to $(G,B_G+M_G)$ over the generic point of $C$.
 Therefore we conclude that ${\rm coeff}(B_Z)= {\rm coeff}(B_H)$.
-By Lemma~\ref{coeffdivadj}, we know that $pM'_G$ is Cartier and ${\rm coeff}(B_G)$ belongs to a set only depending on $d,p$ and $\Lambda$ and satisfying the descending chain condition with rational accumulation points.
+By Lemma~\ref{coeffdivadj}, we know that $pM'_G$ is Cartier and ${\rm coeff}(B_G)$ belongs to a set only depending on $d$, $p$, and $\Lambda$ and satisfying the descending chain condition with rational accumulation points.
 Therefore, by repeated hyperplane cuts, we may reduce to the case when $Z$ is a smooth curve.